impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 }
 ```

-This helper function just makes a test directory and `cd`’s into it.
+This helper function just makes a test directory and `cd`s into it.

 (stopping here for the day; 68919 words)